TomMinor/ClothSimulation-FabricEngine/README.md

 Only tested in Fabric Engine 2.1.0.

 ### Future Improvements
-* Proper constraint setup based on topology
+* Make the constraint solving use a parallel method
 * Better integration technique
 * Make use of the manipulator tools to paint on fixed vertices and such

-Watch the demo video here : https://vimeo.com/166024346
+Watch the demo video here : https://vimeo.com/174006149

 ![Viewport Result](images/clothviewport.png)